m4ktub/m4ktub.ws/source/_posts/2016-01-29-pony-actor-model.md

 benefits of continuous delivery.
 Adopting the actor model seems a safer bet.
-For example, in Pony, the aim is to allow you to write and maintain what is essentially a monolithic application and have the runtime identity, distribute, and scale the micro-services, in your application, automatically.
+For example, in Pony, the aim is to allow you to write and maintain what is essentially a monolithic application and have the runtime identity, distribute, and scale the micro-services automatically.
+At least that is the expectation and it would be fun.

 [pony]: http://www.ponylang.org/
 [AWS]: https://aws.amazon.com/ec2/